ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Dynamic allocation.md

         int type;
     } ani;

-We use the following syntax to allocate a new animal in the 'mypet' argument:
+We use the following syntax to allocate a new animal in the `mypet` argument:

     animal * mypet= (animal *) malloc(sizeof(animal));

-This instructs the compiler that we want to allocate just enough memory to store an animal struct and then return a reference of type 'animal' to the freshly allocated data.
-The memory allocation function 'malloc()' reserves the memory space supplied.
-This is the size of an 'animal' in bytes in this example.
+This instructs the compiler that we want to allocate just enough memory to store an animal struct and then return a reference of type `animal` to the freshly allocated data.
+The memory allocation function `malloc()` reserves the memory space supplied.
+This is the size of an `animal` in bytes in this example.

- We write '(animal *)' before the call to 'malloc()' because 'malloc()' produces a "void pointer," which is a pointer with no type.
-The addition of '(animal *)' before it is known as *typecasting*, and it converts the type of the pointer returned by 'malloc()' to 'animal'.
-However, it isn't technically required to express it this way since if you don't typecast it, C will implicitly transform the type of the returned pointer to that of the pointer it is given to (in this case, 'mypet').
+ We write `(animal *)` before the call to `malloc()` because `malloc()` produces a "void pointer," which is a pointer with no type.
+The addition of `(animal *)` before it is known as *typecasting*, and it converts the type of the pointer returned by `malloc()` to `animal`.
+However, it isn`t technically required to express it this way since if you don`t typecast it, C will implicitly transform the type of the returned pointer to that of the pointer it is given to (in this case, `mypet`).

-It should be noted that 'sizeof' is not a function since the compiler interprets it and converts it to the actual memory size of the person struct.
+It should be noted that `sizeof` is not a function since the compiler interprets it and converts it to the actual memory size of the person struct.

-We may use the '->' notation to access the animal's members:
+We may use the `->` notation to access the animal`s members:

     mypet->name = "John";
     mypet->age = 27;

-When we're through with the dynamically allocated struct, we can free it using 'free':
+When we`re through with the dynamically allocated struct, we can free it using `free`:

     free(mypet);

-It should be noted that the free function does not remove the 'mypet' variable itself; rather, it only releases the data that it references.
-The 'mypet' variable will still point to a location in memory, but after calling 'mypet,' we are no longer permitted to access that location.
+It should be noted that the free function does not remove the `mypet` variable itself; rather, it only releases the data that it references.
+The `mypet` variable will still point to a location in memory, but after calling `mypet,` we are no longer permitted to access that location.
 That pointer must not be used again until we allocate fresh data with it.
 Exercise
 --------